ConnorJL/GPT2/README.md

 `pip3 install ftfy tqdm newspaper3k`

-## Downloading Pretrained Models (coming soon)
+## Downloading Pretrained Models
-If you want to use my models rather than OpenAI's, I currently have "117M" and "SortaBig" to offer.
+If you want to use my models, I currently have "117M" and "SortaBig" to offer.
 117M was trained on a single v2 TPU for a week (probably less than the original OpenAI model), SortaBig is slightly bigger than 345M and was trained on a v2-256 pod for a week.

 `python3 download_model.py SortaBig`